mystor/meteor-device-detection/README.md

 ### Detection Options

-Meteor Device-Detection is based off of [express-device](https://github.com/rguerreiro/express-device), this means that it supports the same customization options.
+Meteor Device-Detection is based off of [express-device](https://github.com/rguerreiro/express-device), this means that it supports some of the same customization options.

 You can set the following values in Javascript and then call `Meteor.Device.detectDevice();` to redetect the current device.